sergeynordicresults/sergeynordicresults.github.io/index.md

 > "We do the same that USA did in Siria.
 Why dont you reprimand USA instead?"

+> "We didnt take Crimea, russian military was there already always.
+We just changed a name from `Autonomous republic` to `Republic`"

 # !!!IF you think war is cool!!!

 Check what is a Milgrem experiment